survivejs/react-book/manuscript/05_implementing_notes.md

 You probably noticed those ids at the definition above.
 Ids will become valuable as we grow the project.
 A naive way to deal with them is to rely on array indexing.
 That becomes troublesome quite soon, though.
 For instance if you are referring to data based on array indices and the data changes, each reference has to change too.
 That is somewhat undesirable.

 Instead it can be valuable to use a proper indexing scheme here.
 Normally this is solved by a backend.
 As we don't have one yet, we'll need to improvise something.
 A standard known as [RFC4122](https://www.ietf.org/rfc/rfc4122.txt) describes a good way to do this.
-We'll be using Node implementation of it.
+We'll be using Node.js implementation of it.
 Invoke `npm i node-uuid --save` at project root to get it installed.
-If you open up Node cli (`node`) and try the following, you can see what kind of ids it outputs.
+If you open up Node.js cli (`node`) and try the following, you can see what kind of ids it outputs.

 ```javascript
 > uuid = require('node-uuid')